- #1. You can show you have the experience

 There is no denying that the way you present your experience on

-Your experience is a combination of your professional duties, responsibilities, and achievements.
+Your experience combines your professional duties, responsibilities, and achievements.
 To put it clearly, what recruiters want is not to see what kind of work you did.
-They’re interested in all well you managed it.
-For a start, if you’re applying for a junior or mid-level position, you should include detailed descriptions of the relevant positions and make a brief mention of other positions in
+They’re interested in how well you managed it.
+To start, if you’re applying for a junior or mid-level position, you should include detailed descriptions of the relevant positions and briefly mention other positions in your career.
+You can list the most pertinent achievements using keywords that match the job description, such as a waitress applying for a customer service job listing her experience in delivering positive service and managing issues for customers.

 #3.
 You write a personal cover letter